chirpstack/chirpstack-udp-forwarder/README.md

-# ChirpStack UDP Bridge
+# ChirpStack UDP Forwarder

-The ChirpStack UDP Bridge is an UDP forwarder for the [ChirpStack Concentratord](https://www.chirpstack.io/concentratord/) and is compatible with the [Semtech UDP protocol](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT).
+The ChirpStack UDP Forwarder is an UDP forwarder for the [ChirpStack Concentratord](https://www.chirpstack.io/concentratord/) and is compatible with the [Semtech UDP protocol](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT).

 ## Configuration